List of Monk characters: Judge Ethan Rickover

-Judge Ethan Rickover (Craig T. Nelson) is a respected former college professor turned state judge.
+Judge Ethan Rickover (Craig T. Nelson) is a respected former college law professor turned state judge.
 Prior to his appointment as a judge and Trudy meeting Adrian, Rickover has an extramarital affair with Trudy.
 The affair resulted in Trudy becoming pregnant with his child.
 After the baby was born, Rickover covered up the illegitimate child by telling Wendy Stroud, the midwife, to tell Trudy that her baby died about nine minutes after birth and to then put the child up for adoption.

 Fourteen years later, in 1997, Rickover is nominated as an appellate court judge.
 Stroud comes forward claiming she has "found Jesus" and can no longer live with her guilty conscience over what she did.
 Stroud says she will reveal the truth about his and Trudy's illegitimate child, which would ruin his confirmation chances.
 Rickover realizes any information regarding these events could be potentially damaging to his political career and has Stroud killed to keep her quiet, burying her body in his backyard.

 Around the same time, Rickover hires bomber Frank Nunn to plant a bomb in Trudy's car.
 Trudy has already suspected that Rickover was involved in Wendy Stroud's death after she read about it in the newspaper.
 When Trudy is subsequently killed, it is impossible to connect either her death or Stroud's death to Rickover, allowing him to have a prosperous career as a judge.
 Twelve years later, in 2009, Rickover has come far in his career, having been recently nominated for the California Supreme Court.
-He still lives in the same house because he knows that Wendy Stroud's body is buried in the yard, marked by a sundial.
+He still lives in the same house because he knows that Wendy Stroud's body is buried in the yard, marked by a sundial under a tree.

 Dr. Malcolm Nash (Ed Begley Jr.), the director of the clinic where Stroud worked, discovers the truth about Trudy's child while digitizing the records from old paper records to computer files.
 Coincidentally, Nash is earlier questioned by Monk and Stottlemeyer when they got the call that Trudy had been killed.
 Nash calls Rickover, blackmailing him for information.
 Panicking, Rickover hires a different professional hit man, Joey Kazarinski, to kill Dr. Nash.